 Our Topical Remedy

 Still stuck in a spotty skin situation despite making changes to your diet?
-Our new Acne Serum helps cleanse pores, draw out excess oil, prevent blackheads, and more!
+Our new Salicylic Acid Serum helps cleanse pores, draw out excess oil, prevent blackheads, and more!
 Buh-bye blemishes!
 Hope to never see y’all again.

 The Bottom Line

 Listen to what your skin is telling you.
 If you find that red papules and ready-to-pop pustules are overpopulating your face, think twice before grabbing a creamy slice of cheesecake or polishing off a pulled pork sammie from a food truck.
 While items such as these are fine to enjoy in moderation, consuming them regularly may be the cause not only for your discomforted stomach but also discontented skin.